President:

 Tanya Higgins-Carey

-TtempFileForShare_20210826-135449anya Higgins-Carey is a historian of medicine with a particular interest in the charitable hospital and maternity history, hospital finance, management and governance, nursing education and the early evolution of clinical birthing practices and medical advancements in the field of obstetrics and gynaecology.
+Tanya Higgins-Carey is a historian of medicine with a particular interest in the charitable hospital and maternity history, hospital finance, management and governance, nursing education and the early evolution of clinical birthing practices and medical advancements in the field of obstetrics and genecology.
 Tanya holds a BA from Mary Immaculate College where she is researching her PhD under the supervision of Dr Clodagh Tait.
 She was awarded an assistantship to fund her research by the Department of History, where is currently employed as a tutor.
 Tanya has presented her work widely, nationally and internationally.